Significant-Gravitas/AutoGPT/docs/content/AutoGPT/component agent/protocols.md

 ## Order-dependent protocols

-The order of components implementing order-dependent protocols is important because the latter ones may depend on the results of the former ones.
+The order of components implementing order-dependent protocols is important.
+Some components may depend on the results of components before them.

 ### `MessageProvider`